edf-hpc/prown/README.md

 ownership (with `chown`).
 The process performing the `chown()` system call must have [`CAP_CHOWN` capability][capabilities].

-**Prown** is designed to give a *project administrator group* of users the possibility to get ownership of files in its project directory on POSIX filesystems, so they can then change permissions on these files.
-The *project administator group* is the group owner of the project directory.
+**Prown** is designed to give *project administrator groups* of users the possibility to get ownership of files in its project directory on POSIX filesystems, so they can then change permissions on these files.
+The *project administator groups* are the union of the group owner of the project root directory and the groups having a POSIX ACL with write permission attached to the project root directory.

 Here is a typical example, considering an _awesome_ project directory owned by _physic_ group containing _alice_ and _bob_ users: